andrasq/node-docs/bson-to-json.md

 object into a JSON string.

 This approach is a slow, cpu intensive process.
-However, it turns out that BSON can be converted to JSON on the fly without fully decoding it, using 1/4 to 1/10 of the time and cpu.
+However, it turns out that BSON can be converted to JSON on the fly without fully decoding it, using much less time and cpu.

 Observations